ChenYichen9527/Small-object-detection-Resources/readme.md

 ##  📣  NEWS

-6/23/2025: We have organized a collection of research papers on small object detection and tracking (SODT).
+6/23/2025: We have collected and organized research papers on small object detection and tracking (SODT).